spgyip/redis-c-cluster/README.md

 ```

 # Install
-  make && make install
+  ./configure && make && make install
 * c++ 11 is required.
-* gtest is required for unittest.
+* gtest is optional for unittest.
 * hiredis is required for redis api.

 # DEBUG
-  Remove Makefile's '-DDEBUG' to avoid debug message, which will be printed to standard output.
+  To open debug message, use --debug.
+  ./configure --debug

 # Future
 * Reentrance support.